panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 In this post, you'll read an accessible explanation of covariance and contravariance concepts.

 ```toc
 ```

 ## 1. Subtyping

-Subtyping is a form of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) in which a *subtype* data type is associated with a *supertype* data type, also named base type by some form of substitutability.
+Subtyping is a form of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) in which a *subtype* is associated with a base type by some form of substitutability.

-The substitutability means that each variable, function parameter of base type can also accept subtype values.
+The substitutability means that a variable of base type can also accept subtype values.

-For example, let's define a base class `User`, then extend it by `Admin` class:
+For example, let's define a base class `User`, then extend it by `Admin` class by creating a subtype:

 ```twoslash include user
 class User {